-(Matthew 26:3) Then the chief priests and the elders of the people gathered in the palace of the high priest, whose name was Caiaphas, time was Joseph Caiaphas, and contrary to Jewish Law, he was appointed High Priest by the Romans.
+(Matthew 26:3) Then assembled together the chief priests, and the scribes, and the elders of the people, unto the palace of the high priest, who was called Caiaphas,

+In exchange for their places of privilege, almost all of the religious leaders in Jerusalem were also political leaders.
+They compromised with the Romans to maintain peace in Jerusalem and their personal prosperity.
+There were many chief priests in Jerusalem.
+The High Priest serving at that time was Joseph Caiaphas, and contrary to Jewish Law, he was appointed High Priest by the Romans.
 All the High Priests served at the caprice of the Roman governors over Judea.
 For Caiaphas to retain his position, he had to please the Roman governors and Emperor.
 Because he cooperated closely with Roman authorities, Caiaphas was high priest from AD 18 to 36.